Overview and Guidelines

 Endorsement Letter

-• General Operating Support – Community Endorsement Letter
+- General Operating Support – Community Endorsement Letter

-• Why the organization applying is important to its community
+- Why the organization applying is important to its community.

-• What is unique about the organization’s activities
+- What is unique about the organization’s activities.

-• Why New Music USA’s support would be important to the organization now.
+- Why New Music USA’s support would be important to the organization now.

-• Creation of New Work and Live Music for Dance – Artistic Letter of Support
+- Creation of New Work and Live Music for Dance – Artistic Letter of Support

-• A statement of endorsement/commitment from the creator and/or musicians that are collaborating with the organization on the project.
-The statement should include the writer’s/writers’ role(s) in the proposed project
+- A statement of endorsement/commitment from the creator and/or musicians that are collaborating with the organization on the project.
+The statement should include the writer’s/writers’ role(s) in the proposed project.

 Information About Your Organization

-• Organizational bio (up to 150 words)
+- Provide a brief organizational history or bio (up to 150 words)

 Project Description or Use of Funds (up to 200 words)